-The Registry provides this information to surgeons, and all other stakeholders, to assist them to make informed judgments on the best approach to joint replacement surgery.
+The Registry provides this information to surgeons, and all other stakeholders to assist them to make informed judgments on the best approach to joint replacement surgery.

-It is hoped that this summary, explaining the major findings of the 2016 Annual Report, is useful to people who are seeking additional information on joint replacement surgery; particularly those that are considering or have already undergone the operation.
+It is hoped that the information presented in the report is useful to people who are seeking additional information on joint replacement surgery, particularly those that are considering or have already undergone the operation.
 Registry information can be very complicated, as many factors interact to influence the outcome of the surgery.
 The intention of making this information available to everybody is to assist in promoting informed discussion about the outcome of joint replacement surgery, particularly between patients and their treating surgeons.